MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 Most of the keyboard shortcuts are the same, regardless of whether the operating system is Windows or macOS.
 However, some shortcuts differ for macOS.
 These shortcuts are enclosed in parentheses in the following sections.

 > [!NOTE]
-> Business Central supports only a single character set for data.
+> [!INCLUDE [prod_short](includes/prod_short.md)] supports only a single character set for data.
 Therefore, some characters might not be supported in your environment, and you might experience issues if you try to retrieve data that was entered by using a different character set.
 For example, if your environment supports only English and Russian characters, data might not be stored correctly if you enter it in a language that uses different characters.
 This issue can also apply to keyboard shortcuts.
-You should contact your system administrator to ensure that you know which languages your instance of Business Central supports.
+You should contact your system administrator to ensure that you know which languages your instance of [!INCLUDE [prod_short](includes/prod_short.md)] supports.
 >
 > In addition to the global keyboard shortcuts that this article describes, some business-specific shortcuts are available.
 For example, in the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], the <kbd>F9</kbd> key posts a document, and <kbd>Ctrl</kbd>+<kbd>F7</kbd> shows the ledger entries for a record when you open the record in a card.
 This article includes some of the more common business-specific shortcuts.
-These shortcuts appear in italic type.
 Be aware that the shortcuts might differ in your solution.
-In the user interface, the tooltip for an action shows the actual keyboard shortcut that is required.
+In the user interface, the tooltip for an action shows the keyboard shortcut to use.

 ## <a name="Keyboard"></a>General keyboard shortcuts